vstinner/unicode_book/encodings.rst

 is not decodable from :ref:`ASCII` nor :ref:`UTF-8`, but it is decodable from :ref:`ISO-8859-1`.

+..
+TODO:: NELLE "is decoded from an encoding" => "is decoded"

 Some encodings are able to decode any byte sequences.
 All encodings of the ISO-8859 family have this property, because all of the 256 code points of these 8 bits encodings are assigned.